Gosset 12 Ans de Cave a Minima Rosé Brut

 Champagne Gosset

-Maison Gosset, founded in 1584, can boast of being the oldest winery in Champagne.
-The traditional art of winemaking has been lovingly passed down over 16 generations.
-The Maison's credo is: "At Gosset, the focus is primarily on winemaking; the perlage simply adds to the beauty of the wine."
+Maison Gosset, founded in 1584, can claim to be the oldest wine estate in Champagne.
+Over 16 generations, traditional winemaking craftsmanship has been lovingly passed down.
+The Maison’s credo is: ‘At Gosset, the focus is first and foremost on winemaking; the bubbles merely contribute to the beauty of the wine.’

-The unique Gosset style is characterized by a striking mineral freshness that reveals a fascinating complexity in the taste.
-The careful craftsmanship and the traditional method of bottle fermentation help to produce champagnes of exceptional finesse and complexity.
+The unique Gosset style is defined by distinctive mineral freshness, revealing fascinating complexity on the palate.
+Careful handcraft and the traditional method of bottle fermentation help create Champagnes of exceptional finesse and complexity.

-Gosset champagnes are aged in bottle for a minimum of 3 years to an impressive 10 years or more.
-These fine wines rest in the more than 1.7-kilometer-long cellar vaults that were carved out of the chalk cliffs deep beneath the winery.
-Gosset relies on the use of the antique bottle shape from 1760, which has now become the unmistakable symbol of the champagne house.
-This elegant bottle is decorated with a neck label known as the "necklace medallion."
-It is the only label of its kind in Champagne, which makes Gosset champagnes immediately eye-catching.
+Gosset Champagnes undergo bottle ageing ranging from at least three years to an impressive more than ten years.
+These noble bottles rest in more than 1.7 kilometres of cellars carved deep into the chalk beneath the estate.
+Gosset uses the antique bottle shape from 1760, which has become the unmistakable hallmark of the Champagne house.
+This elegant bottle is adorned with a neck label known as a ‘necklace medallion’.
+It is the only label of its kind in Champagne, making Gosset Champagne instantly recognisable.